turingschool/mod-0-curriculum/session4/index.md

 <a name="github"></a>
 ## GitHub

 Git is not the same as GitHub.
 They work together, but they are separate tools.
 Git allows us to track versions of our work on our local computers. <span class="vocab">GitHub</span> is an online git repository hosting service.
+A <span class="vocab">repository</span> (or <span class="vocab">repo</span>) is, at it's core, a place where your work and commits are stored.

 Other alternatives to GitHub include GitLab and BitBucket, among others.

-GitHub also makes it easy for teams that use git to collaborate on the same codebase.
+GitHub (and these other services) also makes it easy for teams that use git to collaborate on the same codebase.

 During Mod 0, we will not be exploring the collabortive functionality of GitHub.
 We're going to stick to learning the basic functionality of GitHub.

 Let's first discuss this diagram: